jessepav/lacygoill-wiki-backup/weechat/trigger.md

 irc_channel          pointer Pointer to IRC channel (variables in hdata of type "irc_channel" can be used, like $
                              {irc_channel.name}).

-server               string  Name of server (example: "freenode").
+server               string  Name of server (example: "libera").

 tags                 string  Tags in message (rarely used).